PatrickKyei/exception/_posts/2022-05-24-things-you-should-cancel-from-your-life.md

 ## Staying on your Smartphone in important conversations

-It is a bad habit to stay on your smartphone in meetings or when having important conversations.
-It shows a sign of not paying attention even when you think you are listening to the other person.
+Staying on your smartphone during meetings or crucial discussions is a bad habit.
+Even when you think you're paying attention to the other person, it demonstrates that you're not.

+It sends the message to the other person that anything they're saying is unimportant.
+And this has the potential to damage your relationships.

+Everything has its own time.
+Learn to approach each moment in the same way.

 ## Aimless social media browsing